micom-dev/q2-micom/README.md

 ### Setup Qiime 2

-You will need a Qiime development environmet ([how to get that](https://dev.qiime2.org/latest/quickstart/#install-qiime-2-within-a-conda-environment)).
+You will need a Qiime 2 development environment ([how to get that](https://dev.qiime2.org/latest/quickstart/#install-qiime-2-within-a-conda-environment)).
 Activate the environment:

 ```bash
 conda activate qiime2-dev